imrafaelmerino/json-values/docs/README.md

 }

 ```

-As you can see, creating specs and generators is as simple as creating raw JSON.
+As you can see, creating specs, futures and generators is as simple as creating raw JSON.
 Writing specs and
 generators for our tests is child's play.
 It has enormous advantages for development, such as:

 * Increase productivity.